tenstorrent/tt-topology/README.md

   -p [plot], --plot_filename [plot]
                         Change the plot of the png that will have the graph layout of the chips.
 Default: chip_layout.png
+  -o, --octopus         octopus support in galaxy
+  -g [GENERATE_RESET_JSON], --generate_reset_json [GENERATE_RESET_JSON]
+                        Generate default reset json file that reset consumes.
+Default stored at ~/.config/tenstorrent/reset_config.json.
+Update the generated file and use it as an input for the --reset option -r config.json, --reset config.json
+                        Provide a json file with reset configs.
+Generate a default reset json file with the -g option.

 ```
 # TT-Topology Procedure